Magdalen College of the Liberal Arts Data & Information Overview

 Freshmen Retention Rate

-During the 2017-2018 academic year, there were 83 undergraduates at Magdalen College with 78 being full-time and 5 being part-time.
+During the 2017-2018 academic year, there were 71 full-time undergraduates at Magdalen College.

-How Much Does Magdalen College of the Liberal Arts Cost?overall average net price of Magdalen College is $9,930.
+How Much Does Magdalen College of the Liberal Arts Cost?overall average net price of Magdalen College is $10,385.
 The affordability of the school largely depends on your financial need since net price varies by income group.
+See the table below for the net price for different income groups.

 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of Magdalen College, see our tuition and fees and room and board pages.